Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Is blood group inheritance simple dominance?

-Not completely.
-Blood groups A and B follow codominance, while O is recessive.
+A and B blood groups show codominance, while O is recessive.

 Why did Mendel choose pea plants?